Our favourite boozy deals

 How much? ¥7,500 (plus service)

 Suddenly realised you have an extra free evening in your schedule?
-There's a perfect deal just for you.
-The three-tiered plates here are occupied by more savoury bites than desserts, while the drink selection includes unlimited sparkling wine, white and red wine, draft beer and soft drinks.
-The popular live jazz performances in the lounge, as well as the calm views of the hotel's lit-up Japanese garden, add some spice to your evening.
+Here's a perfect deal for you.
+The three-tiered trays here are occupied by more savoury options than desserts, while the drink selection includes unlimited sparkling, red and white wine, as well as draft beer and soft drinks.
+The popular live jazz performances in the lounge, as well as the calm views of the hotel's lit-up Japanese garden, will complete your evening.

 When?
 6pm-8.30pm for two hours

 How much? ¥4,800 (including tax and service, online reservations (page in Japanese only) required

 This might just be one of the best dinner plans at the popular Two Rooms grill and bar.
 You can enjoy a four-course meal with dishes such as caesar salad, crab cake donut plus a choice of mains (either the day’s Tsukiji fish or chargrilled Australian black Angus beef).
 The best part is, it comes with a 90-minute all-you-can-drink plan.
 Choose from a range of drinks including draft beer, selected wines and spirits and more.
 Book a table at the rooftop terrace if you want a view to go with your meal.
 This package is open to a minimum of two diners, priced at ¥11,000 per person.

 Got a sweet tooth?
 You've come to the right city as Tokyo offers many decadent Japanese desserts including kakigori, wagashi and more

 The capital is now one of the world’s great coffee cities, with more specialist shops than most people can hope to visit in a lifetime

 Here are the capital's top ten cafés and tea houses for enjoying authentic Japanese ryokucha (green tea) and matcha